 Inspire partnered with a global pharmaceutical sponsor to capture the lived experiences of patients and caregivers managing short bowel syndrome–associated intestinal failure (SBS-IF).
-This rare-disease patient registry used a mixed-methods approach to reveal the emotional, physical, and social burdens of SBS-IF—insights often absent from traditional clinical datasets.
+This rare-disease patient registry used a mixed-methods approach to reveal the emotional, physical, and social burdens of SBS-IF, insights often absent from traditional clinical datasets.

-Through Inspire’s direct-to-participant recruitment model, patients and caregivers completed in-depth interviews and surveys that generated high-quality real-world evidence.
+Through Inspire’s direct-to-participant recruitment model, patients and caregivers completed in-depth interviews and surveys that generated high-quality real-world data.
 Results were published in Nutrition in Clinical Practice in 2025, validating both the methodology and the impact of community-driven research in rare disease.

 Case Study Highlights Include: